COS301-SE-2022/Slip-Snapper/README.md

 ## About

-> The Slip Snapper is a cross-platform application that assists in managing an individuals’ expenses.
+> The Slip Snapper is a cross-platform application that assists in managing an individual's expenses.
 > It will accomplish this by allowing a user to scan their receipts using optical character recognition (OCR) with a mobile device and create comprehensive expense reports.

 <!-- Update when there are more demos, create links for each demo -->